 Montana GED Requirements

-To be eligible to take the GED test in Montana, you must meet the following requirements:
+To meet the GED eligibility and test requirements in Montana, you must fulfill the following criteria:

 Montana GED Residency Requirements